osilander/203.311/Week1/Week1.md

 ## R data types [^2]

 There are 5 data types, and we can find out about them using the `class()` function.
-As is the lectures that is what we shall do here.
+As in the lectures that is what we shall do here.

 ### Numeric